Early Career Researcher Hub

 Are you starting out in your neuroendocrinology career?
 Our early career researcher (ECR) hub gathers all our resources to help you with your career journey.

-We know that in the current climate, being able to continue disseminating your research as well as connecting with other researchers in your field is crucial to maintaining your career.
-The BSN is setting up a series of summer webinars by and for early career researchers, which will allow you to stay up to date with developments in your field and network with other researchers at a time when in-person conferences and meetings aren’t an option.
+During the summer of 2020 when lockdowns were being imposed to curb the COVID-19 pandemic, it was crucial for ECRs to be able to continue disseminating research as well as connecting with other neuroendocrine researchers.
+In response, the BSN set up a series of summer webinars by and for early career researchers, to allow ECRs to stay up to date with developments in neuroendocrinology and network with other researchers at a time when in-person conferences and meetings weren’t an option.

-Webinars are free to attend for BSN members, who will all receive the registration link via email and the mySociety portal.
+Three webinars were held over the summer months, and all recordings are free to watch for BSN members.
 If you’re not a member yet, there’s no better time to join our supportive member community and let us help foster your professional development, with membership only £10 annually for students, and £30 for postdocs.

 Second ECR webinar